consistent-milk12/docs-md/generated_docs/console/index.md

 - <span id="term-stdout"></span>`fn stdout() -> Term` — [`Term`](term/index.md#term)

+  Return a new unbuffered terminal.

 - <span id="term-stderr"></span>`fn stderr() -> Term` — [`Term`](term/index.md#term)

+  Return a new unbuffered terminal to stderr.

 - <span id="term-buffered-stdout"></span>`fn buffered_stdout() -> Term` — [`Term`](term/index.md#term)

+  Return a new buffered terminal.

 - <span id="term-buffered-stderr"></span>`fn buffered_stderr() -> Term` — [`Term`](term/index.md#term)

+  Return a new buffered terminal to stderr.

 - <span id="term-read-write-pair"></span>`fn read_write_pair<R, W>(read: R, write: W) -> Term` — [`Term`](term/index.md#term)

+  Return a terminal for the given Read/Write pair styled like stderr.

 - <span id="term-read-write-pair-with-style"></span>`fn read_write_pair_with_style<R, W>(read: R, write: W, style: Style) -> Term` — [`Style`](utils/index.md#style), [`Term`](term/index.md#term)

+  Return a terminal for the given Read/Write pair.

 - <span id="term-style"></span>`fn style(&self) -> Style` — [`Style`](utils/index.md#style)

+  Return the style for this terminal.

 - <span id="term-target"></span>`fn target(&self) -> TermTarget` — [`TermTarget`](term/index.md#termtarget)

+  Return the target of this terminal.

 - <span id="term-write-line"></span>`fn write_line(&self, s: &str) -> io::Result<()>`

+  Write a string to the terminal and add a newline.

 - <span id="term-read-char"></span>`fn read_char(&self) -> io::Result<char>`

+  Read a single character from the terminal.

+  This does not echo the character and blocks until a single character

+  or complete key chord is entered.
+If the terminal is not user attended

+  the return value will be an error.

 - <span id="term-read-key"></span>`fn read_key(&self) -> io::Result<Key>` — [`Key`](kb/index.md#key)

+  Read a single key from the terminal.

+  This does not echo anything.
+If the terminal is not user attended

+  the return value will always be the unknown key.

 - <span id="term-read-key-raw"></span>`fn read_key_raw(&self) -> io::Result<Key>` — [`Key`](kb/index.md#key)

 - <span id="term-read-line"></span>`fn read_line(&self) -> io::Result<String>`

+  Read one line of input.

+  This does not include the trailing newline.
+If the terminal is not

+  user attended the return value will always be an empty string.

 - <span id="term-read-line-initial-text"></span>`fn read_line_initial_text(&self, initial: &str) -> io::Result<String>`

+  Read one line of input with initial text.

+  This method blocks until no other thread is waiting for this read_line

+  before reading a line from the terminal.

+  This does not include the trailing newline.
+If the terminal is not

+  user attended the return value will always be an empty string.

 - <span id="term-read-secure-line"></span>`fn read_secure_line(&self) -> io::Result<String>`

+  Read a line of input securely.

+  This is similar to `read_line` but will not echo the output.
+This

+  also switches the terminal into a different mode where not all

+  characters might be accepted.

 - <span id="term-flush"></span>`fn flush(&self) -> io::Result<()>`

+  Flush internal buffers.

+  This forces the contents of the internal buffer to be written to

+  the terminal.
+This is unnecessary for unbuffered terminals which

+  will automatically flush.

 - <span id="term-is-term"></span>`fn is_term(&self) -> bool`

+  Check if the terminal is indeed a terminal.

 - <span id="term-features"></span>`fn features(&self) -> TermFeatures<'_>` — [`TermFeatures`](term/index.md#termfeatures)

+  Check for common terminal features.

 - <span id="term-size"></span>`fn size(&self) -> (u16, u16)`

+  Return the terminal size in rows and columns or gets sensible defaults.

 - <span id="term-size-checked"></span>`fn size_checked(&self) -> Option<(u16, u16)>`

+  Return the terminal size in rows and columns.

+  If the size cannot be reliably determined `None` is returned.

 - <span id="term-move-cursor-to"></span>`fn move_cursor_to(&self, x: usize, y: usize) -> io::Result<()>`

+  Move the cursor to row `x` and column `y`.
+Values are 0-based.

 - <span id="term-move-cursor-up"></span>`fn move_cursor_up(&self, n: usize) -> io::Result<()>`

+  Move the cursor up by `n` lines, if possible.

+  If there are less than `n` lines above the current cursor position,

+  the cursor is moved to the top line of the terminal (i.e., as far up as possible).

 - <span id="term-move-cursor-down"></span>`fn move_cursor_down(&self, n: usize) -> io::Result<()>`

+  Move the cursor down by `n` lines, if possible.

+  If there are less than `n` lines below the current cursor position,

+  the cursor is moved to the bottom line of the terminal (i.e., as far down as possible).

 - <span id="term-move-cursor-left"></span>`fn move_cursor_left(&self, n: usize) -> io::Result<()>`

+  Move the cursor `n` characters to the left, if possible.

+  If there are fewer than `n` characters to the left of the current cursor position,

+  the cursor is moved to the beginning of the line (i.e., as far to the left as possible).

 - <span id="term-move-cursor-right"></span>`fn move_cursor_right(&self, n: usize) -> io::Result<()>`

+  Move the cursor `n` characters to the right.

+  If there are fewer than `n` characters to the right of the current cursor position,

+  the cursor is moved to the end of the current line (i.e., as far to the right as possible).

 - <span id="term-clear-line"></span>`fn clear_line(&self) -> io::Result<()>`

+  Clear the current line.

+  Position the cursor at the beginning of the current line.

 - <span id="term-clear-last-lines"></span>`fn clear_last_lines(&self, n: usize) -> io::Result<()>`

+  Clear the last `n` lines before the current line.

+  Position the cursor at the beginning of the first line that was cleared.

 - <span id="term-clear-screen"></span>`fn clear_screen(&self) -> io::Result<()>`

+  Clear the entire screen.

+  Move the cursor to the upper left corner of the screen.

 - <span id="term-clear-to-end-of-screen"></span>`fn clear_to_end_of_screen(&self) -> io::Result<()>`

+  Clear everything from the current cursor position to the end of the screen.

+  The cursor stays in its position.

 - <span id="term-clear-chars"></span>`fn clear_chars(&self, n: usize) -> io::Result<()>`

+  Clear the last `n` characters of the current line.

 - <span id="term-set-title"></span>`fn set_title<T: Display>(&self, title: T)`

+  Set the terminal title.

 - <span id="term-show-cursor"></span>`fn show_cursor(&self) -> io::Result<()>`

+  Make the cursor visible again.

 - <span id="term-hide-cursor"></span>`fn hide_cursor(&self) -> io::Result<()>`

+  Hide the cursor.

 - <span id="term-write-through"></span>`fn write_through(&self, bytes: &[u8]) -> io::Result<()>`